 That being established, let’s unravel the safest and smartest integration procedure available!

-Integrating SAP HANA Data with Amazon S3: The Process
+SAP Data Integration with Amazon S3: The Process

-SAP HANA Integration with Amazon S3 can be achieved via multiple approaches.
+SAP S/4 HANA AWS Integration with Amazon S3 can be achieved via multiple approaches.
 However, the best way is to achieve with minimal configurations and null coding, SDKs, or backend programming activities at play.
 For an overview, SAP HANA smart data integration, in batch or real-time, from a variety of application sources can be completed with pre-built, custom adapters.
-One method is by installing a Data Provisioning Agent to house adapters and connecting the source system with the Data Provisioning server, housed in the HANA system.
+One method is by installing an SAP HANA Data Provisioning Agent to house adapters and connecting the source system with the SAP HANA Data Provisioning server, housed in the HANA system.
 One can then seamlessly create replication tasks or sync the files with the Shared Storage Space.

 Now back to business.